["trends"]

 Use every part of the fruit when you make cocktails

 Make your objective to throw away as little as possible.
 Use every element of an ingredient.
-For instance, if you only need the peel of an orange for your Cosmopolitan, squeeze the juice and freeze it in cubes to use later.
+For instance, if you only need the peel of an orange for your drink, squeeze the juice and freeze it in cubes to use later.
 Or make syrup!
 Herbs can be used to infuse oils, fruit scraps can be used to make vinegar – there is always a way to be thriftier.

 6. Infusions